Quickly exit this site by pressing the Escape key Leave this site

 Consent – it's a term we often hear, but what does it really mean, especially in a world of social media, online spaces, and situationships?
 It's not always as straightforward as a simple "yes" or "no."

-The answers to these questions are never black and white and we want you to discuss the grey.
-Whether it’s over a coffee, on a walk or even at a festival, talk about the nuances of consent and what it means to you.
+The answers to these questions are never black and white and we want you to discuss the areas that are unclear.
+Whether it's over a walk, over the phone or even over a cup of tea, talk about consent and what it means to you.

 If you've been in a situation where something happened without your clear consent and haven't spoken to the police yet, you can tell us about it using our bespoke online form or by calling 101.
-Our form was designed with input from survivors and support services to make it as user-friendly as possible.
+Our form was designed with survivors and support services to make it as simple to complete as possible.

 If you’re not ready to talk to the police yet, that’s okay.
 If something happened within the last few days, consider visiting our page on Sexual Assault Referral Centres.
 They offer support and help with evidence collection that can be stored until you’re ready to speak to us.

 You can also talk to a support service for independent help and advice.
-Find contact details for our local support services who are here to help you, whatever your sexuality, gender or situation.
+Find contact details for our local support services who are here to help you and to listen, whatever your sexuality, gender or situation.